ibmdb/node-ibm_db/APIDocumentation.md

     , cn = "DATABASE=dbname;HOSTNAME=hostname;PORT=port;PROTOCOL=TCPIP;UID=dbuser;PWD=xxx";

 try {
-    const database = pool.openSync(connectionString);
+    const conn = pool.openSync(connectionString);
 } catch(error) {
     console.log("Unable to open connection,", error);
     return;
 }
 console.log("Connection opened successfully.");

-//database is now an open database connection and can be used like a normal connection.
+//conn is now an open database connection and can be used like a normal connection.
 //but all we will do now is close the whole pool using closeSync() API.
-//Use database.closeSync() to return the connection back to pool for next use.
+//Use conn.closeSync() to return the connection back to pool for next use.

 const error = pool.closeSync();
 if (error) { console.log("Error while closing pool,", error); return; }